General Guidelines for the Catholic Archdiocese of Melbourne

 The following Guidelines are approved by Most Rev Peter A Comensoli, Archbishop of Melbourne, to assist Clergy and Faithful with questions pertaining to specific areas of liturgy and ministry in the Archdiocese of Melbourne during this time of the COVID-19 pandemic.

-In relation to the latest directives announced by Government (Tuesday 30 June 2020), there are now two separate areas of information:
+In response to the latest directives announced by Government (2 and 3 August 2020), there is now an overarching guide for the use of face coverings across Victoria and two separate areas of General Directives depending on location:

 Caring for our community